villekf/OMEGA-doc/docs/source/algorithms.rst

 ``options.SATVPhi`` is the adjustable parameter of type 4 (Lange) or the strength of the weighting in type 6.

-In the future, Lange will probably the transformed into a separate prior.
+In the future, Lange will probably be transformed into a separate prior.

 Recommended ones are types 1 or 4.